stephen-hlx/overcooked/README.md

 resourceManagerActor.prepare(transactionManagerActor);
 transactionManagerActor.commit(resourceManagerActor);
 ```
-or more specifically, as per the model verification's requirement:
+More specifically, following is what the real definition of an action looks
+like:
 ```
 ActionTemplate.<ResourceManagerActor, TransactionManagerActor>builder()
   .actionPerformerId(actionPerformerId)